parse-community/docs/_includes/ios/getting-started.md

 ```
 </div>

-Make sure to import the Parse module at the top of any file in which you want to use the Parse SDK by including the follwing.
+Make sure to import the Parse module at the top of any file in which you want to use the Parse SDK by including the following.

 <div class="language-toggle" markdown="1">
 ```objective_c